Surf City Pier

-The Surf City Pier is a fishing pier located in Surf City, North Carolina, at 112 S Shore Drive.
+The Surf City Pier is a fishing pier located in Surf City, North Carolina, United States, at 112 S Shore Drive.
 At 937 ft in length, it is the only remaining Pier in Surf City.
 Previously, the pier contained an 40 ft octagon at the end and two fish cleaning stations are located on its decks.
 The pier is one of the local attractions for both visitors and residents.

 History

 The pier was originally built in 1948.
 The pier was purchased by the Lore family in 1973.
 The pier has been damaged by several hurricanes, including Hurricane Gloria in 1985, Hurricanes Bertha, Edouard, and Fran in 1996, the latter of which destroyed the pier, and Hurricane Florence in 2018.
 The current version was rebuilt and reopened in 1997.
 A 150-foot section, including the octagon was damaged during Hurricane Florence in 2018.
 Rebuilding began in early 2019, but the remainder of the pier is open.